startupjs/startupjs/packages/startupjs/README.md

 ### `serverUpgrade`

-Use this hook if you need to update and configure the server.
+Use this hook if you need to upgrade the server.

 **Note:** You should pass the arguments and receive them as arguments in the server field of createPlugin.